natshoff/natshoff.github.io/index.md

 ***Figure 4:*** Size comparison between low, medium, and high priority HMAs.

 INSERT NORMALIZED OCCURRENCE FIGURE
 ***Figure 5:*** Normalized occurrence data for each BLM HMA between 2016 and 2025.
+Note: remember the "low" priority areas are located along the edges of the BLM HSAs in Nevada.
+Scroll up to figure 2 for a reference.

 We see substanail variation in occurrence across the HMAs year-to-year.
 Generally, we see higher occurrence in the higher priority, core Wyoming habitat, but this is not consistent throughout the record.
 The absence of a clear pattern could suggest our normaliztion is not accouting for the skewed nature of our data (higher observations in later years, hot-spot near Coalmont, CO).
 It could also reflect variation in ease of access for sampling Greater sage-grouse.
 Sagebrush habitat can be extremely remote and most GBIF observations come from citizen science platforms like e-bird and iNaturalist, our sampling here is not even across the sagebrush.
+It should also be noted that the Greater sage-grouse is non-migratory and thus using raw occurrence data here could include duplicate observations of the same individuals.

+#### In conclusion, there's more work to do to
+Our normalization approach did not reveal a clear pattern of Greater sage-grouse occurrence on BLM land.
+Further investigation into using citizen-science-gathered non-migratory bird data could reveal better methods for normalizing these data.
+Using a different data source, such as a Sagebrush Conservation Design core/growth habitat, could reveal more ecologically meaningful occurrence trends compared to jurisdictional areas drawn by the BLM.
+Unfortunately/fortunately, the data currently leave more questions than answers!

 ### Gila River Region - Agricultural NDVI